ivtkac/quartz/content/Stative Verbs.md

 ---
 Some verbs describe a **state** rather than an **action**:

-- know, love, believe, need, seem
+- know, love, believe, need, seem, have for possession, taste for inherit flavor etc
+	- these verbs are **rarely** used in [[Present Progressive]]